prudhvi1709/mmr/README.md

 2. Click "Configure LLM API" to set up your API credentials
    - The application uses bootstrap-llm-provider for API configuration
 3. Wait for the health data to auto-load from data.csv (happens automatically on page load)
-4. Select analysis level (State or District)
-   - For district-level analysis, select a specific district and optionally a block
+4. Enter your query - the system will automatically determine the response type:
+   - **Data Questions**: "What is the rank of Lucknow?", "Show me statistics for Agra district", "Which district has the highest MMR?"
-5. Enter your query about health issues (e.g., "How can we reduce maternal mortality in Agra?")
+   - **Improvement Questions**: "How can I reduce maternal mortality in Agra?", "What strategies should I implement?", "How to improve institutional births?"
-6. View analysis results with visualizations and recommendations
+   - **General Questions**: Non-health related questions will receive general knowledge responses
+5. View results - brief answers for data queries, comprehensive analysis for improvement questions
-7. Ask follow-up questions for deeper insights
+6. Ask follow-up questions for deeper insights (up to 5 per session)

 ## Technologies Used